appsquickly/typhoon/README.md

 ```

-_WTF?
-Is that all they mean by 'injected'?_.
+___Is that all they mean by 'injected'?___.
 Yes it is.
 And if you do this throughout your app, it means that the
 GoogleWeatherClientImpl is now declared in a single place - the top-level assembly, so-to-speak. ___And___ all of the
 classes that need to use some kind of id&lt;WeatherClient&gt; will have it passed in.
 This means that: